microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 **Status: Ready for dev design**

 Pipeline Artifacts are the new way to move files between jobs and stages in your pipeline.
 They are hosted in Azure Artifacts and will eventually entirely replace FCS "Build Artifacts".
 Because moving files between jobs and stages is a crucial part of most CI/CD workflows, and because Pipeline Artifacts are expected to be the default way to do so, this spec proposes a YAML shortcut syntax for uploading and downloading artifacts.
+It also covers default download behaviors.

 In this document, `artifact` refers specifically to uploading Pipeline Artifacts from the current pipeline. `download` refers to downloading Pipeline Artifact artifacts from the current pipeline and from other Azure Pipeline.
 Other pipeline systems (e.g. Jenkins) will be handled as [pipeline resources](pipeline-resources.md).